Life, Love & Hope: Commercial performance

 In its first week of release, the album charted #37 on the Billboard 200, with 16,321 copies sold.
 However, it exited the chart after three weeks.
 It also spent three weeks on the Rock Album Sales Chart, peaking at #5.
 It peaked at #2 on the Billboard Independent Albums Chart during a six-week run.
 It also spent six weeks on the Billboard Top Current Albums Chart, peaking at #31.

-A vinyl double album was produced, limited to 1,000 copies, the release of which was delayed several times and was released in late 2014, a complete year after the original release date.
-However, the release of the vinyl version of 'Life, Love & Hope' did not receive the blessing of Tom Scholz.
+A vinyl double album was produced, limited to 1,000 copies, the release of which was delayed several times and was released in late 2014, a full year after the original release date.
+However, the release of the vinyl version of Life, Love & Hope did not receive the blessing of Tom Scholz.
 Scholz, via a post on the band's Facebook page, stated that the “unacceptable vinyl master” was wrecked by “clicks, static and dropouts during many of the quiet segues between the cuts.
 Our summer tour was in full swing by the time I reviewed it, and there was no possibility of mastering again,” Scholz said.
 “I made the decision to reject the vinyl master — which meant all the effort to create it would be for nothing.
 Or so I thought.”
 Despite intending to scrap the vinyl project completely due to the damaged master pressings, the two-disc vinyl pressing was released on 180g virgin vinyl on December 12, 2014.
 While the release did not have Scholz's blessing, the gatefolds of the LP do contain a message from Scholz, which reads, "When I started recording this album over ten years ago, I never thought I'd be running mixes for vinyl in 2014!"
 This suggests that while the master pressing did not have Scholz's blessing, he did intend to publish it eventually.
 The message goes on to say, "Many of the pieces on this vinyl edition are entirely analogue, mastered directly from mixes made from 24 track to stereo tape, with no digital interface or editing.
 While this added many weeks to the production time, the natural sound of these tracks could only be accomplished by preserving the analogue waveform from instruments to vinyl."